danfuzz/samizdat/samex-naif/README.md

 * Header &mdash; This starts with the standard copyright boilerplate and is followed by a comment that describes the general purpose of the file (usually a one-liner).
-After that are `#includes`, with `<system>` includes before `"local"` includes (separated by a blank line), and alphabetized in each subsection.
+After that are `#includes`, with `<system>` includes before `"whole-program"` before `"local"` includes, each subsection separated by a blank line, and alphabetized within each subsection.

 * Private code, labeled "Private Definitions" &mdash; This is all meant to be scoped totally to the file in which it occurs.
 Functions in